elcritch/pru_blink/README.md

 Install and make note of the location, we will need that.
 Export that location to the PRU_CGT environment variable.~~

+Note, WIP to auto-download TI's code generation tools as a Nerves artifact.
+This currently partially works, see `make_env:` option `mix.exs` for how this could/will work.

 ### Compile the Nerves app
 ```
 export MIX_TARGET=bbb  # Exports environment variable